 Interior: Pale cream to golden yellow color

-You can find Braeburn apples from Stemilt starting in September and ending in June.
+Braeburn apples are harvested in Washington State in September and October.
+You can find Braeburn apples from Stemilt from September through June.

 - One great thing about Braeburn apples is that they hold their shape and don’t release a lot of liquid when baked.
 A great apple for pies and tarts!